 The shimenawa is a rope made of twisted rice straw.
 It is bung over entrances within shrine precincts to separate sacred and secular places.
 It is also set above doors of bouses to ward off evil and sickness.
-Izumo Taisba (see p213) has many examples of shimenawa. some of them immense.
+Izumo Taisha (see p213) has many examples of shimenawa, some of them immense.
 The treasuries, to the west and east of the main structure, house ceremonial regalia, silks, and paper.
 Inari shrines, identifiable by the bibbed stone foxes standing guard within them, are dedicated to the kami of cereal crops.
-The bead Inari sbrine is at Fusbimi (see p179), just south of Kyoto, and 30,000 others are scattered througbout the country.
-ISE INNER GRAND SHRINE Miscanthus grass The home of the spirits of all past emperors, the Grand Shrine at Ise (see p198) is the most venerated Shinto site.
-The inner shrine shown here is dedicated to Amaterasu, the sun goddess, and is said to house her mirror, an imperial sacred treasure.
-It is not open to the public.
-The complex is completely rebuilt every 20 years, most recently in 1993, following a tradition begun in AD 690.
+The head Inari shrine is at Fushimi (see p179), just south of Kyoto, and 30,000 others are scattered throughout the country.
 The Shinto priesthood (kannushi) tended to be transmitted through families, and important families (shake) are still connected with some shrines.
 The kannushi, who usually wear white and orange robes, perform purification ceremonies and other rituals.